pwn0rz/fairplay_research/README.md

 **Caveats**

-Apple Sillicon Device required, tested on `11.2_20D64`, may not work on newer version
+Apple Sillicon Device required, tested on `11.2_20D64`, may not work on `11.3` and newer version

 Root priviledge required for `host_get_special_port`